aniket-khare/aniket-khare/README.md

 Full Stack Web Developer
 ------------------------

-Completed by B.Tech in Information Technology from SRM University.
-Started my career as a Frontend Developer learning HTML, CSS, Javascript, Reactjs Currently Working as a backend developer in .Net Framework (c#) I'm a Self Learner
+Did my B.Tech in Information Technology from SRM University.
+Started my career as a Frontend Developer learning HTML, CSS, Javascript, Reactjs.
+Currently Working as a backend developer in .Net Framework (c#) I'm a Self Learner

 * 🌍  I'm based in Jabalpur, Madhya Pradesh, But Open to work on any work location
 * ✉️  You can contact me at [aniketkhare33@gmail.com](mailto:aniketkhare33@gmail.com)